top of page

 Capital Project Considerations

-In late 2024, Southshore Metro District was notified that the City of Aurora would be refunding $180,000.
-These funds were originally held as collateral for any necessary warranty work on the build-out of public infrastructure.
-The warranty period has since expired, and the funds were not needed.
+In late 2024, the Southshore Metro District was notified that the City of Aurora will be refunding $175,799 that had been held as collateral for potential warranty work related to public infrastructure.
+The warranty period has now ended, and no repairs were required.

 Southshore Metro District logo